FuReAsu/simple-flask/README.md

 ## Endpoints

-`/cookies` sets cookies and and write them back to the page along with client IP.</br>
+`/cookies` print out session cookies back to the page has a button to release cookies.</br>
-`/input` accepts inputs and saves them to the data.txt file in `APP_LOG_PATH` directory.
+`/input` accepts inputs and saves them to the data.txt file in `APP_LOG_PATH` directory.</br>
+`/status` shows client IP, Server Hostname, Host Header value, shows if the server is behing https (kinda unnecessary) , uptime.</br>
+`/health` returns json.
+Intended to be used as healh-check endpoint.
+Needs improvements.</br>
+`/picture` shows an href'ed picture.
+Just to test referenced media loading.